-- Illness: If you are sick, you must provide a Doctor's note to qualify for an excused absence.
-Without a doctor's note, a missed class for being sick will count as an unexcused absence. - 2.
-Personal or family emergency: please notify us in advance.
-We understand that things happen in life and you may need to prioritize accordingly.
-You will need to submit any assignments due and make up quizzes, but come talk to us or call us to decide when and how best to handle the situation. - 3.
-Out of town interviews: limited to 1 approved absence and only if notified in advance along with documentation showing evidence of the out of town interview on the date of class.
+- Out of town interviews: Limited to 1 approved absence and only if notified in advance along with documentation showing evidence of the out of town interview on the date of class.
 We know people need to get internships, jobs, etc. but if you don't notify us in advance, it will be unexcused.
-You will need to submit any assignments due and make up quizzes. - 4.
-Religious holiday observance.

-- 5. Varsity athletic participation. - iv.
-Important Note: For all absences, we will only count it as excused only if you get an University-Approved Absence.
+You will need to submit any assignments due and make up quizzes. - o Religious holiday observance. - Varsity athletic participation. - o Important Note: For all absences, we will only count it as excused only if you get an University Approved Absence.
 "Oh I was sick that day" or "I was in Charlotte for an interview" emails will not be accepted.
-This is non-negotiable. - v.
-All absence requests should be submitted via the form: https://forms.gle/BSLz8gmat2CPhMRdA.
-All emails with documentation for excused absenses should be sent to the Grad TA. - vi.
-If we find that you have had someone else complete the check-in app attendance for you (or otherwise gamed the system), you will receive a grade of "F" for the course and the matter will be sent to the Honor Court. - vii.
-This course is a synchronous, in-person class.
+This is non-negotiable. - If you have any questions about absences, please submit those to the Grad TA responsible for attendance. - If we find that you have had someone else complete the check-in app attendance for you (or otherwise gamed the system), you will receive a grade of "F" for the course and the matter will be sent to the Honor Court. - This course is a synchronous, in-person class.
 Upon registering for the course, you agree to the attendance rules and you are responsible for being in class.
 In the event we are holding class virtually, you are responsible for ensuring internet connectivity, Zoom functionality, and other technology accessibility.
-For any tech issues, you should resolve before each class.
+For any tech issues, you should resolve these before each class.
 The link below provides information on how to ensure internet service (and how to acquire university support): https://sonportal.unc.edu/remote-working-checklist-for-faculty-and-staff/